 There are a number of regulations in place concerning lithium-ion batteries to help protect public safety.
 These can be helpful in case of a lithium-ion battery explosion lawsuit, as they make it clear that the manufacturer is responsible for creating a safe product.

 Each battery must have a “battery management system,” for example, that ensures it does not overheat.
 These types of systems should balance the cells in the battery, make sure the current stays under safe limits, and that the battery stays within its ideal operational voltage.

 Each battery must also pass a number of tests to ensure that it’s safe to ship both domestically and internationally, and that it can withstand typical shipping conditions, like high altitudes and temperature variations.

 One regulation was put into place specifically to make sure that lithium-ion batteries are safely designed.
 The batteries must pass tests ensuring that they can withstand vibration, heating, impacts, and even crushing without reacting dangerously.
 The tests are also meant to ensure the devices don’t short-circuit or charge abnormally.

 It’s clear from these regulations that by the time a lithium-ion battery arrives on the market, it should have passed a number of safety tests to ensure that it won’t react in an unsafe manner during regular use or transport.
 Those batteries that still catch on fire or explode are therefore highly suspect of being defective batteries.

 The number of lawsuits concerning lithium-ion batteries continues to increase.
 If you or a loved one were injured when using a product powered by a defective lithium-ion battery, you may be eligible to file a lithium-ion battery lawsuit.
-Chaffin Luhana is now investigating these cases, and invites you to call today at 1-888-316-2311.
+Contact us today for your free case evaluation.